We tested the 11 Best AgencyAnalytics Alternatives in 2026

 6. DashThis

-Best for: Small businesses, freelancers, and marketing teams who need high-speed, templated reports.
+Best for: Small agencies, freelancers, and in-house marketing teams who need fast, template-based client reporting without a heavy setup.

 DashThis is a simple marketing reporting tool that connects to 34+ marketing platforms and visualizes KPIs on dashboards.